 Reconstituted clarified sweet potato juice, grape juice, apple juice, carrot juice, red beet juice, blueberry juice and pomegranate juice (filtered water, grape juice, clarified sweet potato juice, apple juice, carrot juice, red beet juice, pomegranate juice and blueberry juice concentrates), natural flavors, citric acid, ascorbic acid (vitamin C) and beta-carotene.

 The first ingredient is interesting – Reconstituted clarified sweet potato juice.
 A very-healthy-for-you sweet potato is juiced.
 It is then clarified, which means it is strained and all the fiber nutrient goodness is discarded.
-It is then reconstituted which means water is added to it.
+It is then reconstituted, which means water is added.
 Why would water be added?
-Perhaps, as in Tropicana’s orange juice, the sweet potato juice is concentrated by removing water, and then chills in a huge vat for a few months before being reconstituted and bottled.
+Perhaps it follows Tropicana’s orange juice playbook: the sweet potato juice is concentrated by removing water, and then chills in a huge vat for a few months, before being reconstituted and bottled.

 There are 4 more juices listed before we reach the ones named in the product (blueberry and pomegranate).
 You can imagine that there is a very small amount of these relatively expensive fruit juices in your bottle.
-The juice is mostly sweet potato, apple, and grape juice (very cheap).
-And that’s why you’ll see natural flavors added to the ingredient list.
+When you buy this product, you get mostly sweet potato, apple, and grape juice (very cheap).
+That’s why you’ll see natural flavors added to the ingredient list.
 They add the (lab made) blueberry and pomegranate flavors you expect when you take your first sip.

 This is not a healthy beverage.
 Veggies and fruits are great – eat them, don’t gulp them down as a drink.
-You’ll get far more nutrients and fill much more full with 180 calories of produce eaten vs drunk.
+You’ll get far more nutrients and feel much fuller with 180 calories of produce eaten vs. drunk.